 4. Topola – chic

 A small and extremely chic beach, I recommend to come as early as possible, because the afternoon sun hides some of it quickly due to the rocks.
-For locating it, if you follow signs leading to the Thracian Cliffs on the main road, you will end up on a road that reminds you of the Côte d’Azur view.
+For locating it, if you follow signs leading towards the Thracian Cliffs on the main road, you will end up on a road that reminds you of the Côte d’Azur view.
 Before arriving at Thracian Cliffs, on the right there’s a space on which there are horses.
 You can leave the car there or on the road, and walk the last part to your destination.

 5. Cap Kaliakra